rajatgupta24/website-2/src/content/docs/references/ides-and-editors/settings-sync.md

 ### Enabling Settings Sync in VS Code Desktop

+> **Notice:** As of version 1.81, Settings Sync in VS Code is experiencing issues, due to [an unanticipated change in the upstream VS Code API](https://github.com/microsoft/vscode/pull/187006).
+Whilst the issue is resolved, we recommend using an earlier version of VS Code, such as [1.80.2](https://code.visualstudio.com/updates/v1_80).
+For updates or feedback, see this issue: [#18573](https://github.com/gitpod-io/gitpod/issues/18573).

 1. Install and enable the [Gitpod extension](https://marketplace.visualstudio.com/items?itemName=gitpod.gitpod-desktop).

 **Note:** If you open VS Code Desktop directly from Gitpod, the Gitpod extension is automatically installed for you.